 Giving Compass' Take:

-- Son Chau discusses the shifting role of philanthropy in organizing multiracial coalitions to support movements for Black liberation.
+- Son Chau explains how philanthropy can shift to support multiracial coalitions involved in community organizing to lift up movements for Black liberation.

 - What is the difference between charity and solidarity?
 What are the mechanisms by which philanthropy can make this change?